NOMAD#

 To run this routine, one has to

-, or one can just give the full path to the routine.
-This routine does take an argument to specify the input json file which follows exactly the same form as presented fornom_cal
+cdinto the directory and run./nom_cal_local, or one can just give the full path to the routine.
+This routine does take an argument to specify the input json file which follows exactly the same form as presented fornom_calabove.

 The script here is running the reduction script located at